Is WhatsApp secure for companies? Can employees carelessly discuss work-related matters via WhatsApp?

 Learn what are the biggest benefits of open source software.

 Being able to choose whether to run the software on your infrastructure or in a cloud is also a very important requirement you should take note of.

 In order to ensure secure messaging for your teams and customers, you shouldn’t depend on other companies’ servers.
 Through self-hosting deployment, you have more protection for your data storage and control of user permissions.

-Own your data and create a safe workspace
+Own your data and create a secure digital workplace

 At Rocket.Chat we believe that trust in a product is essential so that’s why we created a platform with the most advanced security features.
 Besides being open-source and globally compliant, Rocket.Chat brings secure messaging and videoconference tools to your fingertips.

 In case you have doubts, consultation is on us!
-We are here to help you keep your team communication safe.
+We are here to help you keep your team communication secure.
 Shoot us an email and talk to our team!